A restricted Magnus property for profinite surface groups: The proof of Theorem

 \begin{theorem} Let $G=\langle F\mid r^n\rangle$ be a one-relator group with torsion and let $y\in \widehat G$ be a torsion element of its profinite completion.
 Then, $y$ is conjugate in $\widehat G$ to a power of the image $\bar r$ of $r$ in $G$. \end{theorem}

-\begin{proof} The result is well-known for the discrete group $G$.
+\begin{proof} The result is well-known for the discrete group $G$ (see for example \cite[Theorem 9.3]{A}.
 Hence it is enough to show that a torsion element $y\in \widehat G$ is conjugate to an element of $G$.
-Every one-relator group $G$ embeds naturally into a free product $G'=G\ast \Z$ which is an HNN extension $HNN(H,M,t)$ of a simpler one-relator group $H$, where $M$ is a free subgroup generated by subsets of the generators of the presentation of $G$ (cf.\ the Magnus-Moldavanskii construction in Section~18.b \cite{Wise-qc-h}).
-The hierarchy is finite and terminates at a virtually free group of the form $\Z/n\ast F$, where $F$ is free.
-Let us use induction on the length of the hierarchy to prove that $y$ is conjugate to an element of $G$.
+Every one-relator group $G$ embeds naturally into a free product $G'=G\ast \Z$ which is an HNN extension $HNN(H,M,t)$ of a one-relator group $H$ with shorter relator (length of the reduced word), where $M$ is a free subgroup generated by subsets of the generators of the presentation of $G$ (cf.\ the Magnus-Moldavanskii construction in Section~18.b \cite{Wise-qc-h}).
+The hierarchy is finite, i.e.\ continuing further the splitting into such HNN-extensions, we terminate at a virtually free group of the form $\Z/n\ast F$, where $F$ is free.
+Let us use induction on the length of the relator to prove that $y$ is conjugate to an element of $G$.
 If the length is zero, this means that $r=1$ and $G$ is free and then $\wh{G}$ is torsion free.
 In this case, the claim trivially holds.

-According to Theorem~18.1 \cite{Wise-qc-h}, the Magnus-Moldavanskii hierarchy is quasi-convex for any one-relator group with torsion, i.e.\ for one-relator groups with torsion, the subgroups $H$,$M$,$M^t$ are quasi-convex at each level of the hierarchy.
+According to Theorem~18.1 \cite{Wise-qc-h}, the Magnus-Moldavanskii hierarchy is quasi-convex for any one-relator group with torsion, i.e., for one-relator groups with torsion, the subgroups $H$,$M$,$M^t$ are quasi-convex at each level of the hierarchy.
 Wise showed that $G$ has a finite index subgroup $G_0$ that embeds as a quasi-convex subgroup of a right-angled Artin group.
 It follows that every quasi-convex subgroup of G is a virtual retract and is hence separable (cf.\ Theorem 7.3 \cite{HW}).

 Thus the hierarchy is separable (including finite index subgroups of the groups of the hierarchy) and so the profinite completion functor extends the hierarchy on $G$ to a hierarchy on $\widehat G$.
 In particular $\widehat G'=\widehat G\amalg \widehat \Z=HNN(\widehat H, \widehat M, t)$.
 By Theorem~3.10 \cite{ZM}, any torsion element of a profinite HNN-extension is conjugate to an element of the base group.
 We may then assume that our torsion element $y$ is in $\widehat H$ and use the induction hypothesis to conclude that it is conjugated to an element of $H$ and so of $G'$.
 Since $\wh{G}$ is a free factor of $\wh{G}'$ and $y\in\wh{G}$, it follows that $y$ is actually conjugated to an element of $G$. \end{proof}